freezy/dmd-extensions/README.md

 You can also set this as the default by selecting *Default Options* in the VPM setup, however note that games that you've already configured won't be affected.

+### x64 vs x86

+- For `dmdext.exe`, take the bitness of your OS.
+This is important for Pro Pinball, where the bitness of the binary must be the same as dmdext's.
+- For `dmddevice.dll` you probably want the 32-bit version unless you've set up VPM with `Setup64.exe` and you know what you're doing.

 ### Test

 1. Open a command prompt ([Windows]+[R], `cmd`, [enter])